UnironicallyLouis/JoinQuipper/README.md

 ### What we expect in this test

-* Good quality code (logical / simple / DRY)
+* You skill of writing code (logical / simple / DRY)
-* Tests covered well
+* Your working knowledge of testing.
-* Working knowledge of Ruby/RoR
+* Your working knowledge of Ruby / RoR
-* Working knowledge of libraries related to Ruby/RoR
+* Your working knowledge of libraries related to Ruby/RoR
-* Working knowledge of Git (Github) operation
+* Your working knowledge of Git (Github) operation
-* Ability of building simple but rich user interface web system
+* Your total ability of building a simple but rich user interface web system

 ### What we don't expect in this test

-* User / Session management
+* User / session management
 * Number of tasks are completed

 ### Bonus user stories